rafa-sr/quake3_log_parser/README.md

 To process your local log file in the container, add a volume in the docker-compose.yml
 * ```- <your_local_log_file_path>:/app/log/qgames.log```

-As the manual run, two report files games and death will be generated in the same folder (./tmp/reports) thank's to the volumes in the docker-compose.yml
+Two report files will be generated inside the container in the path /app/tmp/reports, but thank's to the volume in the docker-compose.yml you will get the reports on the same folder as the manual execution (./tmp/reports)

 ## How to TEST